 7. Nicky Haslam

-There’s a reason Nicky Haslam has been commissioned to design the homes of rock and roll royalty, such as Mick Jagger, Ringo Starr and Bryan Ferry, and that’s because his decorative projects have a distinctly glamorous attitude.
-The designer started practicing his craft as an interior designer in 1972, founding his firm NH Design in the late 1980s, and has since developed a world-renowned reputation for his extraordinary creative vision.
+There’s a reason Nicky Haslam made it on our list of the best British interior designers.
+He has been commissioned to design the homes of rock and roll royalty, such as Mick Jagger, Ringo Starr and Bryan Ferry, and that’s because his decorative projects have a distinctly glamorous attitude.
+The English interior designer started practicing his craft in 1972, founding his firm NH Design in the late 1980s, and has since developed a world-renowned reputation for his extraordinary creative vision.
 His portfolio includes private residences, restaurants and offices that span from the English countryside to New Orleans.
 Awash with ornate wall mouldings, plush upholstery and period artefacts, Haslam’s projects make historical characteristics shine in a 21st century light.
-Bold floral prints, grandiose chandeliers and striking works of art are staples in his remarkable designs.
+Bold floral prints, grandiose chandeliers and striking works of art are staples in his remarkable British home designs.

 Image Credit: Katharine Pooley